 Mike Campbell recalls, “Playing the Fillmore in 1997 for a month was one of my favourite experiences as a musician in my whole life.
 The band was on fire and we changed the set list every night.
 The room and the crowd was spiritual… AND… we got to play with some amazing guests.
 I will always remember those nights with joy and inspiration.”

 The Fillmore was a laboratory for the band.
 The captivating sold out performances were such a hit that the Heartbreakers were even nicknamed the Fillmore House Band.
 At the final show, Petty noted as he took the stage: “We all feel this might be the highpoint of our time together as a group… It’s going to be hard to get us off this stage tonight.”

-‘Live At The Fillmore (1997)’ will be offered in a 3 LP version simulating one of the concerts and a comprehensive box set featuring 58 songs and 14 humorous spoken word tracks that highlight Petty’s connection with his band and his fans from the stage.
+‘Live At The Fillmore (1997)’ will be offered in a 3 LP version simulating one of the concerts and a comprehensive box set featuring 58 songs and 14 humorous spoken word tracks that highlight Petty’s connection with his band and his fans from the www.
 The shows were taped during the last six nights of the band’s historic residency.
 The compilation was meticulously curated by producers Ryan Ulyate and Mike Campbell and executive producers Benmont Tench, Adria Petty, Annakim Petty and Dana Petty.
 Please see Joel Selvin’s liner notes for more information.